YuseobKimLab/Metapopulation-dynamics/README.md

 ```
 ./simulation_program input_file output_file(sequence output) seed > text_file_for_more_information
 ```
 Running simulation once as above command generates 50 replicates.
 The command is run 6 times to generate 300 replicates.

 ## 3. Generate sequence files from simulation output

-We use the command line:
+We use the command line below to generate sequence files:
 ```
 ./runScript.sh
 ```

-This code will run the python scripts below which will generate sequence files:
+This code will run the python scripts below:

-trans_io.py (transcript 0 and 1 in A or C)
+- trans_io.py (transcript 0 and 1 in A or C)

-pick_6mon_30_io.py (Pick randomly 30 sequences each 6 months)
+- pick_6mon_30_io.py (Pick randomly 30 sequences each 6 months)

-separate_io.py (The program generates sequences for 2 segments, this script separates the 2 segments)
+- separate_io.py (The program generates sequences for 2 segments, this script separates the 2 segments)

 ## 4. Calculate metrics